ManaanAnsari/PTE-Spelling-Practice-2/ReadMe.md

 - `styles.css`: Styling for the application
 - `script.js`: Core functionality and logic
-- `words.txt`: List of words to practice (one word per line)
+- `words.txt`: List of words to practice (one word per line) simply rename sample-words.txt to words.txt and add your own words.

 ## Customization